 Looking for more Instant Pot recipes that are dairy free?
 Why not try one of these next:

 Yogurt is delicious in so many things!
 Here are some of my favorite ways to use yogurt:

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- 3 T plain, unsweetened yogurt with live, active cultures (Greek or regular yogurt is fine)
+- 3 tablespoons almond yogurt with live, active cultures (plain, unsweetened)

-- If your yogurt still looks like milk after the incubation period, you have a failed batch.
-(No worries, it happens to the best of us.)
+- If your yogurt still looks like almond milk after the incubation period, you have a failed batch.
 I recommend throwing it out and starting again.
 One of the most common errors in yogurt making is not getting the temperatures right; that is why the candy thermometer is a must.
 Using yogurt that contains live, active cultures as a starter is also critical.